 Louisiana has many benefits in place for upgrading to a FORTIFIED Roof™.
 A FORTIFIED Roof will strengthen your roof, save you money on home insurance and taxes, and can help to ensure the safety of your home during the next Hurricane.
 Starting July 1st, 2022, home and business owners who build or retrofit to the FORTIFIED Home™ or FORTIFIED Commercial™ standards will qualify for a reduced rate or discount on their hazard insurance.

-Use this document to understand the options you have when rebuilding or re-roofing after Hurricane Ida in Mississippi.
+Use this document to understand the options you have when rebuilding or re-roofing after Hurricane Ida.

 The Residential Property Storm Mitigation Incentives brochure outlines insurance premium discounts and tax deductions.
 Louisiana homeowners qualify for insurance discounts and tax incentives to strengthen their homes, including installing a FORTIFIED Roof.

 FORTIFIED Insurance Discounts - Many insurance companies offer discounts for re-roofing or rebuilding to FORTIFIED Home™ construction standards.
 Learn how to get a FORTIFIED Roof™ and find a FORTIFIED Evaluator™ to start your journey to a stronger home.

 Homeowners qualify for up to $5,000 in tax deductions or half the home retrofits costs, whichever is less.
 This includes FORTIFIED Roof and other construction retrofits the state of Louisiana recognizes.
 (Page 7).

 Check home builder or roofers license - Use the Louisiana State Licensing Board for Contractors License Verification site to check that your roofer or contractor is licensed.
 This ensures they are legally able to do work in Louisiana to repair homes after a hurricane.